JianghanLiu25/JianghanLiu25.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I received the B.E. degree from Southwest University in 2022 and is currently pursuing a Master’s degree in the school of Software Engineering at Southeast University, China.
+Hi!
+I am currently pursuing a Master’s degree in the school of Software Engineering at Southeast University and have received the B.E. degree from Southwest University. **I am actively seeking a PhD position for the Fall 2026 semester.**

 Papers
 ======